 2011-12: Kivisto returned to Finland for the season as he was loaned to Jokerit by the Hurricanes.
 He split the season between Jokerit and minor league club Kiekko-Vantaa in Mestis.
 Playing limited minutes with Jokerit, he had 4 assists and was plus-two with 8 penalty minutes.
 He showed the offensive instincts of his junior hockey days playing for Kiekko-Vantaa, scoring 5 goals with 7 assist in 20 games and was plus-two with 22 penalty minutes.
 In four Mestis playoff games he had 1 goal with 1 assist and was minus-six.

-Kivisto is an offensively capable blueliner with a powerful shot, though the last impression many in North America have of him is the second half of his season spent in the WHL, when he scored just once in 65 games.
+Kivisto is an offensively capable blueliner with a powerful shot.
 Kivisto skates well, can make good passes and is satisfactory in his own end but the knock on him is his decision making and his ability to control the puck when pressured.
 Did little to dispel those concerns when he decided to return home to Finland rather than facing the competitive forechecking in the WHL.
 He made a positive impression on some in the Carolina organization by attending the team's conditioning camp and performing well in the fitness tests.